Fighting Deepfake Fraud Takes a Layered Approach

 • Espionage

-• Generation of nonconsensual pornography, including child pornography
+• Generation of nonconsensual imagery, including child exploitation material

 • Harassment and invasion of privacy